AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 If `--cores` is given without a number, all available cores are used to run the workflow.
 If you installed dependencies for the workflow [with conda via snakemake](../README.md#snakemakeconda-installation), you will need to provide the `--use_conda` flag as well.

-The execution file with the genes of interest Snakemake workflow is named `goi.snakefile` and can be found in the root directory.
-To tell snakemake to run the specific genes of interest workflow be sure to use the `--snakefile` or `-s` option followed by the name of the snakefile, `goi.snakefile`.
-The below code is an example of running the clustering workflow using the project-specific parameters.
+The below code is an example of running the genes of interest workflow using the project-specific parameters.

 ```
 snakemake --snakefile goi.snakefile \
   --cores 2 \
   --use-conda \
-  --config results_dir="relative path to relevant results directory" \
-  project_metadata="relative path to your-project-metadata.TSV"
+  --config results_dir="<RELATIVE PATH TO RESULTS DIRECTORY>" \
+  project_metadata="<RELATIVE PATH TO YOUR PROJECT METADATA TSV>"
 ```

-**Note:**  If you did not install dependencies [with conda via snakemake](../README.md#snakemakeconda-installation), you will need to remove the `--use-conda` flag.

 ### Genes of Interest parameters